abhiBose27/Integrated-Development-Environment/README.md

 # IDE
-Development of IDE using JAVA and Java Swing
+Development of IDE using JAVA and Swing(Java tool)

-It is basically a school Project where we had our Prof as our client who asked us to have certain features in our IDE.
-He asked for a Pokemon theme IDE.
-We used Rsyntaxtext library.
-For configurtion we have added rsyntan .jar file.

-Enjoy!!
+Development of IDE that resembles Code Blocks.
+Implemented using Java and Swing (Java tool).
+Has the functionality to load and delete projects with required syntax highlighting using rsyntaxtextarea, and can compile C, C++, Java files.